-(c) Legal Aid Services Council
+Legal Aid Services Council

-48. The Legal Aid Services Council is an independent statutory body established in 1996.
+49. The Legal Aid Services Council is an independent statutory body established by the Legal Aid Services Council Ordinance (Cap.
+489).
 Its role is to oversee the administration of the legal aid services provided by the LAD, which is accountable to the Council for the provision of such services.
-The Council also advises the Chief Executive on legal aid policy.
+The Council also advises the CE on legal aid policy.

-6. Office of the Ombudsman
+Office of The Ombudsman

-49. The Ombudsman is an independent authority established under the Ombudsman Ordinance (Cap.
+50. The Ombudsman is an independent statutory authority, established by The Ombudsman Ordinance (Cap.
 397).
-The Ombudsman investigates and reports on grievances arising from maladministration.
-"Maladministration" includes such things as inefficient, bad or improper administration, unreasonable conduct (such as delay, discourtesy and lack of consideration), abuse of power or authority and unjust or discriminatory procedures.
-Members of the public can complain directly to the Ombudsman, who can also initiate investigations on her own volition and may publish investigation reports of public interest.
-Additionally, the Ombudsman is empowered to investigate complaints of non-compliance with the Code on Access to Information.
+The Ombudsman investigates complaints of grievances about maladministration by Government bureaux and departments of the HKSAR and major public bodies listed in Part 1 of Schedule 1 to the Ordinance.
+"Maladministration" means inefficient, bad or improper administration, and includes such things as unreasonable conduct (such as delay, discourtesy and lack of consideration), abuse of power or authority, and unreasonable, unjust, oppressive or improperly discriminatory procedures.
+The Ombudsman may initiate investigations on receiving a complaint by a member of the public or on her own volition, and may publish investigation reports in the public interest.
+Additionally, The Ombudsman is empowered to investigate complaints against Government bureaux and departments and major public bodies for non-compliance with the Code on Access to Information.

-50. Since December 2001, the Office of the Ombudsman has become an independent corporation sole with full autonomy and statutory powers to conduct its own administrative and financial business.
-The Ordinance also specifies that the Ombudsman is not a servant or agent of the HKSAR Government.
+51. The Ombudsman, a corporate sole, is empowered with full autonomy and statutory authority to conduct her own administrative and financial business.
+The Ordinance makes it clear that The Ombudsman is not a servant or agent of the HKSAR Government.

-51. Subject to the Ombudsman Ordinance, the Ombudsman may obtain any information and documents from such persons as she thinks fit.
-She may summon any person to provide information relating to her investigations and may enter any premises of the organisations under her jurisdiction to conduct investigations.
-She also has sufficient means with which to ensure that her recommendations are heard and acted upon.
+52. Under The Ombudsman Ordinance, The Ombudsman may obtain any information and documents from such persons as he thinks fit.
+She may summon any person to provide information relating to her investigations and may enter any premises of the organisations within her jurisdiction to conduct investigations.

-52. After investigating a complaint, the Ombudsman is empowered to report her opinion and reasons, together with a statement of any remedy and recommendation that is considered necessary, to the head of the organisation affected.
-If the recommendation is not acted upon within a reasonable timeframe, the Ombudsman may report the matter to the Chief Executive.
-She may also do so if she believes that there has been a serious irregularity or injustice done.
+53. After investigating a complaint, The Ombudsman is empowered to report her opinion and reasons, together with a statement of any remedy and recommendation necessary, to the head of the organisation affected.
+If the recommendation is not acted upon within a reasonable timeframe, The Ombudsman may report the matter to the CE.
+She may also do so if she believes that a serious irregularity or injustice has been done.
 Such reports are required by law to be laid before the LegCo.
+This helps ensure that The Ombudsman's recommendations are heard and acted upon.

-53. The Ombudsman has jurisdiction over nearly all Government departments of the HKSAR and major statutory bodies.
-The Hong Kong Police Force (Police) and the Independent Commission Against Corruption (ICAC) are not subject to the Ombudsman's investigation, except for cases of non-compliance with the Code on Access to Information.
-Complaints against these departments are handled by discrete, dedicated bodies (see paragraphs 57 and 58 below).
+54. While the Ombudsman may not investigate complaints of maladministration made against the Hong Kong Police Force (Police) and the Independent Commission Against Corruption (ICAC), she may investigate complaints of non-compliance with the Code on Access to Information made against these two bodies.
+Any other types of complaints against these two bodies are handled separately by a dedicated mechanism (see paragraphs 57 and 58 below).

-7. The Equal Opportunities Commission
+Equal Opportunities Commission

-54. The Equal Opportunities Commission (EOC) was established under the Sex Discrimination Ordinance (Cap.
-480) in 1996.
-The Commission is responsible for conducting formal investigations, handling complaints, encouraging conciliation between parties in dispute, providing assistance to aggrieved persons in accordance with the four anti-discrimination ordinances.
+55. The Equal Opportunities Commission (EOC) was established by the Sex Discrimination Ordinance (Cap.
+480) (SDO).
+It is responsible for conducting formal investigations, handling complaints, encouraging conciliation between parties in dispute, providing assistance to aggrieved persons in accordance with the four anti-discrimination ordinances.
 It undertakes research programmes and public education to promote equal opportunities in the community.
 The Commission is also empowered to issue codes of practice to provide practical guidelines to facilitate public compliance with the anti-discrimination ordinances.

-55. Please refer to the section on "Information on non-discrimination and equality" below for further details in relation to the anti-discrimination ordinances and the work of the EOC.
+56. Please refer to the section on "Information on non-discrimination and equality" below for further details in relation to the anti-discrimination ordinances and the work of the EOC.

-8. Privacy Commissioner for Personal Data
+Privacy Commissioner for Personal Data